OpenRiskNet/workshop/development-workshop-2019/exercise-d/README.md

 >   Here we assume that you've successfully worked through exercises **A**
-    and **B** and have the OpenShift command-ine tools available and are logged into the workshop's OpenSHift cluster.
+    and **B** and have the OpenShift command-ine tools available and are logged into the workshop's OpenShift cluster.

 ## Login and create a project
 Login to the server by copying the example login command you were given on the